Anupam4058/Prediction-Using-Supervised-ML/README.md

 # Prediction-Using-Supervised-ML
-Task 1 of MY Data Science and Business Analytics internship at The Spark Foundation.
-In this task i have used supervised ML to pridict the percentage score of a student based on the number of hours he/she studied.
-This task has two variables where the feature is the no. of hours studied and the target value is the percentage score.
+In this Project i Developed a supervised machine learning model to predict student marks based on study hours.
+And also predicted the score of a student who studies for 9.25 hours.
+In this Project I have used Simple regression to achieve our goal and also used important libraries like NumPy, Pandas for reading and describing data.
+Used Matplotlib & Seaborn to plot regression that gives a better and clear visualization for such data.
+Also used train_test_split function from scikit-learn to split a dataset into two subsets: one for training a machine learning model and the other for testing its performance.
-In this task we have used simple linear regression to achieve our goal.
+ With Train accuracy: 0.9484509249326872 and Test accuracy: 0.93676610433650 In this Project I have used simple linear regression to achieve our goal.